aapoalas/denonomicon/static/contents/types/pointers.md

 pointer should refer to.

-Any FFI symbol returning a `"pointer"`, `"buffer"` or `"function"` will return either a number or a BigInt (essentially always a number), depending on if the pointer can be safely represented as a number.
+Any FFI symbol returning a `"pointer"`, `"buffer"` or `"function"` will return either a null or a pointer object, depending on if the pointer is a null pointer or not.
 Note that there is no difference between the three as return values, they can only be though of being different in terms of documentation at best.

 ### Buffers

 Any `ArrayBuffer` or `TypedArray` (`Uint8Array` etc.) created in JavaScript can be passed as a `"buffer"` type parameter to an FFI symbol.
-It is also possible to get the pointer integer value from a buffer using the `Deno.UnsafePointer.of()` static method (requires FFI permissions) for passing as a `"pointer"` type parameter.
+It is also possible to get a pointer object from a buffer using the `Deno.UnsafePointer.of()` static method (requires FFI permissions) for passing as a `"pointer"` type parameter.
 Similarly, it is possible to do the reverse using `Deno.UnsafePointerView.getArrayBuffer(pointer, 1)` (setting length as 0 would return a null pointer).

-Passing the buffer directly or passing the pointer integer value of the buffer is 100% equal in function from the native library point of view, the only difference is in what parameter type to declare.
+Passing the buffer directly or passing the pointer object of the buffer is 100% equal in function from the native library point of view, the only difference is in what parameter type to declare.

-Note that it is much quicker to get the pointer integer value of a buffer using `Deno.UnsafePointer.of()` than creating an ArrayBuffer from a pointer using `Deno.UnsafePointerView.getArrayBuffer()`.
+Note that it is much quicker to get the pointer object of a buffer using `Deno.UnsafePointer.of()` than creating an ArrayBuffer from a pointer using `Deno.UnsafePointerView.getArrayBuffer()`.
 As such, if you have a symbol that will be called with both external pointers and owned buffers, it may be better